Garfield Re-2 prepares to lift universal mask mandate

 Of the 850 staff at Garfield Re-2, 435 people responded.
 Of the ones who did, 55% said they were comfortable with being in an unmasked in-person learning environment, with the remaining 45% saying they weren’t.

 Meanwhile, of the 3,500 families in the district, 402 parents responded to the same question.
-Of that number, 67% said they were comfortable with students being unmasked, while the remaining 33% said they weren’t.
+Among respondents, 67% said they were comfortable with students being unmasked, while the remaining 33% said they weren’t.

 “Eighty eight percent of our families did not answer that question,” Grumley said.